 Change Your CPANEL Password Once Every Six Months

-Mostly people don’t realize or simply forget this important step.
+Most people don’t realize or simply forget this important step.
 You should change your hosting provider’s admin account or CPANEL password to make sure a hacker doesn’t hack through this tunnel.

-Change Yout FTP, SFTP, SSH etc. Passwords Once Every Six Months
+Change Yout FTP, SFTP, SSH, etc. Passwords Once Every Six Months

-FTP accounts exist on your host server and they let admins and programmers to copy the files straight to your site.
+FTP accounts exist on your host server and they let admins and programmers copy the files straight to your site.
 It is like your website backdoor.
 Similar to admin passwords, this should be a strong one.

 Change WordPress Database Password

-You can change this password through admin panel or CPANEL of your host server.
+You can change this password through the admin panel or CPANEL of your host server.
 Once, the password is changed do update the WordPress configuration file “wp-config.php.”
 This isn’t done automatically so you should know how the file is opened and edited manually.
-If you don’t know how to make changes in database and the configuration files, take help from your website developer.
+If you don’t know how to make changes in the database and the configuration files, take help from your website developer.

 Remove Unused Website Directories & Sub-directories